plugorgau/plug-services/README.md

 ` ansible-playbook site.yml -i inventory --check `

 **Please note**: Currently the initial Ansible run will fail due to the EFS Backups vol not being mounted.
 Do a run, then follow post-deployment items, then do a second run.
-You may also need to temporarily comment Certbot stuff for certbot to (ironically) succeed.
+If you are running this outside of AWS, you may need to create a dummy /srv/backup/borg-power folder.

 ### Post-deployment items: